-But author Gennifer Choldenko, who won a Newbery Honor two years ago for Al Capone Does My Shirts, knows how to draw readers in and keep them there.
-Kirsten and Walk are winning protagonists (and Kirsten's voice is snappy-humorous), the short alternating chapters keep readers wanting more, and, just when you think you know where it's all going, the big coincidence adds a fascinating level of complexity.
+Newbery Honor-winning author Gennifer Choldenko knows how to draw readers in and keep them there.
+Kirsten and Walk are winning protagonists (and Kirsten's voice is snappy-funny), the short alternating chapters keep readers wanting more, and, just when you think you know where it's all going, there's a big coincidence that adds a fascinating level of complexity.
 For a book with so little action, it's awfully hard to put down.

 Alternating chapters focus on Kirsten (told in first person) and Walk (told in the third person), but somehow it all works.

 Talk to your kids about ...

 Families can talk about how the issue of fitting in is shown in If a Tree Falls at Lunch Period.
 How far would you go to fit in?

 Is it possible to get along and be happy in middle and high school and be yourself at the same time?

 Have you read Gennifer Choldenko's popular series that starts with Al Capone Does My Shirts?
 How does this book compare?

 For kids who love middle school stories and books that deal with bullying

 Themes & Topics

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.